rebecavalverde/help-docs/docs/en/editor/endings.md

 ## Add a repeat ending

 You can add/remove a repeat ending by going to the **"Measure" toolbar**.
 Select the first measure of the repeat ending section, then click on the desired repeat ending button.
+You can also combine multiple endings on a single measure by clicking on the desired endings.

 ![Add an ending](/help/assets/img/editor/endings-toolbar.png)